mansueto-institute/kblock-analysis/ReadMe.md

 ## Contact
 Nicholas Marchio, data scientist at the Mansueto Institute.
 For any technical inquiries please feel free to create a Git issue and tag `nmarchio`.
+DOI-minted version of this repo is available at [https://zenodo.org/records/12639776](https://zenodo.org/records/12639776).

 For related technical work see the following repos:
 * [kblock](https://github.com/mansueto-institute/kblock): Python codebase for generating the underlying block complexity and population data available at [millionneighborhoods.africa](millionneighborhoods.africa).
+Data is also available at [https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DQY54U](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DQY54U).
 * [geopull](https://github.com/mansueto-institute/geopull): Python package for extracting OSM data and generating street block delineations.
 * [cloudtile](https://github.com/mansueto-institute/cloudtile): CLI for converting (Geo)Parquet files to PMTiles on AWS.
 * [prclz](https://github.com/mansueto-institute/prclz): Python codebase from previous iteration of block complexity research (see kblock for more recent version).